 "Now, more than ever, we need positive and effective voices in Lansing.

-As a teacher and county commissioner, I know that we can build
+As a former teacher and county commissioner, I know that we can build

 strong communities, support working families, and invest in our children’s future.
 I promise that I will fight tirelessly for